What are talent assessment methods?

 Aptitude tests (also known as psychometric tests) help to gauge certain skills which are more difficult to assess during traditional recruitment methods like interviews or cover letters.

-Among the most widely used are verbal reasoning and numerical reasoning, situational judgement tests and personality tests, all of which can add to a candidate's profile to give a more in-depth examination of their skills.
+Among the most widely used are verbal reasoning and numerical reasoning, situational judgement tests and personality tests, all of which can add to a candidate's profile and give you an in-depth view of their skills.

 If you are looking for traits like working under pressure, creative thinking and general logic skills, these are harder to determine pre-employment.
 Therefore, adding skills and problem solving tests can be an effective way of predicting how an employee will perform on the job.